moehriegitt/hob3l/README.md

 not want to invent another format.
 This section describes which subset is supported.

-The general idea is that every basic polygon-typed 3D object is supported, add basic transformations, and all boolean operations are supported.
-No operations are supported that invoke the CGAL rendering, e.g. minkovsky.
+The general idea is that all basic polyhedra 3D objects are supported, all basic transformations, and all boolean operations.
+No operations are supported that invoke the CGAL rendering, e.g. complex ones like `minkovsky`.
 I haven't used them anyway because they are so slow.

 The following SCAD abstract syntax tree (AST) structures are supported: